Best Telescopes for Kids

 However, choosing a telescope suitable for children is quite challenging.
 It should be consistent in your budget, but also be careful not to buy junk, because the low quality of the telescope can push the child away from Astronomy forever.

-The other important thing when choosing a new telescope for kids is to take into account the size and complexity of the range with the age and capabilities of the child.
+The other important thing when choosing a new best telescopes for kids is to take into account the size and complexity of the range with the age and capabilities of the child.
 What a 12-year-old kid needs from a telescope is different from what a seven-year-old needs.
-The good news is that there are telescopes that are relatively robust, require very minimal assembly, and cost less than $150 that meet all the requirements for a beginner telescope for kids.
+The good news is that there are telescopes that are relatively robust, require very minimal assembly, and cost less than $150 that meet all the requirements for a best beginner telescope for kids.
 These instruments will allow them to see the Moon up close, some of the planets, as well as bright galaxies, nebulae and stars.

 We researched a lot of telescopes and worked hard to find five models of telescopes that achieve both budget balance and attractiveness for different ages of your future Galileo or Maria Mitchell.
 Our top five are in the table below, click on the “Full Review” link in the table to see why you recommend each of these models.

 Whether you’re looking for a telescope for a five year old or a teenager, ILoveTheUniverse.com has selected high-quality instruments from top manufacturers Celestron and Orion Instruments to ensure that you get the very best for your budget.